Welcome to today's edition of the Rush 24-7 podcast.

 Well, okay, then isn't it a rather obvious question?

-If you're going to claim that sanctions, economic sanctions would not prevent the Iranians from going all nuke, then why would the threat of them unraveling prevent the Iranians from cheating?
+If you're going to claim that sanctions, economic sanctions, would not prevent the Iranians from going all nuke, then why would the threat of them unraveling prevent the Iranians from cheating?

 And Obama's not trying to make the claim that we can prevent Iran from cheating with this deal and so forth, but the sanctions are the key to it.

-But at the same time, he says that sanctions are not going to stop the Iranian nuclear program, and that's his excuse for getting rid of them.
+But at the same time, he says that sanctions are not going to stop the Iranian nuclear program, and that's his excuse for getting rid of them because they're not going to stop it.

-Then why would snapping them back on be a big deal?
+If the existence of sanctions is a no-big deal, then why would snapping them back on be a big deal?

 And yet that's what he's out there saying would happen here.